astropy/astroquery/docs/simbad/simbad_evolution.rst

 Translating query_criteria into criteria
 ****************************************

-The method `~astroquery.simbad.SimbadClass.query_criteria` is now deprecated in SIMBAD.
+The method `~astroquery.simbad.DeprecatedSimbadClass.query_criteria` is now deprecated in SIMBAD.
 It is still possible to use it from astroquery for now, but any existing bug will not be fixed.
 There are also a number of missing features.
-This page shows how the former functionalities of `~astroquery.simbad.SimbadClass.query_criteria` can be replaced.
+This page shows how the former functionalities of `~astroquery.simbad.DeprecatedSimbadClass.query_criteria` can be replaced.

 The new interface to connect to SIMBAD is build on TAP and ADQL.